MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-misconfigured-acl.md

     :::image type="content" source="media/secure-score/misconfigured-certificate-acl.png" alt-text="Screenshot of the Edit misconfigured certificate templates ACL (ESC4) recommendation." lightbox="media/secure-score/misconfigured-certificate-acl.png":::

-1. Research why the template ACL may be misconfigured.
+1. Research why the template ACL might be misconfigured.
 1. Remediate the issue by removing any entry that grants unprivileged group permissions that allow tampering with the template.
 1. Remove the certificate template from being published by any CA if they're not needed.